How to save money for travel (and stay motivated)

 Can't save any more?
 Make more

 Of course, if you've tried every money saving tip Google can find and you simply can't spend any less, you've got another option: earn more.
-Now, I'm not suggesting you have to ask for a raise or go hunt for a higher-paying job (you can if you want to), but there a few ways to top up your piggy bank.
+Now, I'm not suggesting you have to ask for a raise or go hunt for a higher-paying job (you can if you want to), but there a few other ways to top up your piggy bank.

 Odd jobs and part-time and weekend work could help you out.
 A couple of shifts at the local ice cream parlor perhaps, or a house-sitting service?
 Know anyone so doggedly avoiding a task that they'd be willing to pay you to get it done?
 Have any creative business ideas you could turn into passive or side income?
-Or perhaps some old appliances or furniture you can list online and live without?
+Or perhaps some old appliances, clothes or furniture you can list online and live without?
 Look for opportunities.

 Visualise and plan your trip to keep inspired